Shlomo Karhi: Controversies

-In November 2019 Karhi, who is known for his opposition to the LGBTQ+ community, was quoted as saying that Israeli Pride parades are "contrary to nature."
+In November 2019 Karhi, who is known for his opposition to the LGBTQ+ community, was quoted as saying that Pride parades are "contrary to nature".

-In March 2023 Karhi sparked a widespread controversy during the Purim holiday in Israel.
+In March, 2023 Karhi sparked a widespread controversy during the Purim holiday in Israel.
 Karhi took to Twitter to address a group of individuals, including pilots, doctors, and members of the special operations unit, who had announced that they would not volunteer to serve in the reserves if the proposed legal revolution were to pass.
-He referred to them as "impudent conscientious objectors" and told them to "go to hell."
-In his tweet, Karhi drew comparisons between the objectors and the biblical story of Mordechai and Esther, suggesting that Israel would prosper without them and that they were self-appointed rulers akin to Haman.
-The tweet caused a public uproar, but Karhi stood by his statement and doubled down, calling the refusal to serve "sad, stinking, and pathetic."
+He referred to them as "impudent conscientious objectors", and told them to "go to hell".
+In his tweet, Karhi drew comparisons between the objectors and the Biblical story of Mordechai and Esther, suggesting that Israel would prosper without them, and that they were self-appointed rulers, akin to Haman.
+The tweet caused a public uproar, but Karhi stood by his statement, and doubled down, calling the refusal to serve "sad, stinking, and pathetic".

-In 2023 Karhi, serving as Israel's Minister of Communication, initiated a notable legislative action concerning foreign media.
+In 2023, Karhi, serving as Israel's Minister of Communication, initiated a notable legislative action concerning foreign media.
 The law was framed to prohibit news outlets believed to jeopardize Israel's national security in the wake of the Gaza war.
 The Israeli government endorsed an emergency provision under his guidance, targeting the Qatari news channel Al Jazeera.
 Karhi critiqued Al Jazeera, characterizing it as a "propaganda platform" and expressed concerns over its coverage, suggesting that it might be inciting adverse sentiments against Israel.
 He is also an opponent of Kan/Makan, the public broadcasting service of Israel, which he accused of being "too biased toward the left".

-In January 2024 Karhi attended a "Settlement Brings Security" conference advocating for Israeli resettlement of the Gaza Strip, where he stated "We have an obligation to act... to [bring about] voluntary emigration — even if this war... turns this voluntary migration into a situation of 'Coerce him until he says, "I want to do so"'".
+In January 2024, Karhi attended a "Settlement Brings Security" conference advocating for Israeli resettlement of the Gaza Strip, where he stated: "We have an obligation to act... to [bring about] voluntary emigration — even if this war... turns this voluntary migration into a situation of 'Coerce him until he says, "I want to do so"'".

-In September 2025, Karhi attempted to block the broadcast of Neta Shoshani’s documentary 1948 – To Remember and Forget on the Israeli Public Broadcasting Corporation (Kan), threatening to revoke the broadcaster’s budget if it aired the film which highlights widely known and acknowledged facts.
-In a letter to Kan’s director general, Karhi described the work as advancing a “false and antisemitic narrative” and accused it of libeling Israel Defense Forces soldiers with allegations of massacres and rapes during the 1948 Arab–Israeli War.
-This was not his first intervention: two years earlier, after the film premiered at the Docaviv Festival and won an award for its investigative research, Karhi had similarly demanded that Kan prevent its broadcast.
-Kan rejected his accusations, stating that the film was an award-winning historical documentary presenting a range of perspectives on the war and dismissing the claim that it sought to harm the IDF as “baseless and unfounded.”
+In September 2025, Karhi attempted to block the broadcast of Neta Shoshani's documentary 1948 – To Remember and Forget on the Israeli Public Broadcasting Corporation (Kan), threatening to revoke the broadcaster's budget if it aired the film which highlights widely known and acknowledged facts.
+In a letter to Kan's director general, Karhi described the work as advancing a "false and antisemitic narrative", and accused it of libeling Israel Defense Forces soldiers with allegations of massacres and rapes during the 1948 Arab–Israeli War.
+Two years earlier, after the film premiered at the Docaviv Festival and won an award for its investigative research, Karhi had similarly demanded that Kan prevent its broadcast.
+Kan rejected his accusations, stating that the film was an award-winning historical documentary presenting a range of perspectives on the war and dismissing the claim that it sought to harm the IDF as "baseless and unfounded".